Niziul-Grand-Theft-Auto-V-Mods/hold-on-i-am-cheating/README.md

 <p><strong>Installation</strong></p>

 <ol>
-	<li>Access the mod page to download the necessary files by clicking on the image that is at the top of the file.;</li>
+	<li>Access the mod page to download the necessary files by clicking on the image at the top of the file.;</li>
 	<li>Extract from the &quot;.rar&quot; the &quot;.asi&quot;<em>&nbsp;</em>file;</li>
 	<li>Place the extracted file in your game&#39;s root directory (where you have installed GTAV);</li>
 </ol>